adinarmey/munging-open-data/ideas.md

 - regular expressions
 - web scraping with BeautifulSoup
-- mungeing of audio, images, or video
+- munging of audio, images, or video
 - ?